iizotov/athena-federated-query-workshop/README.md

 # Welcome to Cloud Guild - April 2021!
-This workshop is based on https://athena-in-action.workshop.aws/ and mainly focuses on [Amazon Athena Federated Query](https://aws.amazon.com/blogs/big-data/query-any-data-source-with-amazon-athenas-new-federated-query/).

 ## Getting Started
 You have been provided with an AWS Account to run this workshop.